 Boku no Hero Academia ranked eighth in the 8th Manga Taisho Awards and fifth in the 2016 Kono Manga ga Sugoi! for the male readers division.

-A video game titled Boku no Hero Academia Battle for All has been released for the Nintendo 3DS in Japan on May 19, 2016.
+A video game titled Boku no Hero Academia: Battle for All has been released for the Nintendo 3DS in Japan on May 19, 2016.
+Another video game, titled Boku no Hero Academia: One's Justice, has been slated for a 2018 release for Playstation 4, Nintendo Switch, Xbox One, and PC.

 It's the rising star of Jump, the so called "next Naruto/One Piece."
 Yes, it's of the mold of the two.
 Yes, you can see the similarities in holistic structure, but what is it that makes Boku no Hero Academia a compelling read for shounen fans looking for something to pass the time?